aryanchaurasia404/aryanchaurasia404/README.md

 - 👋 Hi, I’m @aryanchaurasia404
 - 👀 I’m interested in AI
 - 🌱 I’m currently learning Animation
-- 💞️ I’m looking to collaborate on Small projects Hackthond
+- 💞️ I’m looking to collaborate on Small projects Hackthon
 - 📫 How to reach me https://linktr.ee/aryan_sia
 - 😄 Pronouns: ...He/Him
 - ⚡ Fun fact: .C programming language has a predecessor known as “B,” which was conceived and written by Ken Thompson in 1969.